abatewongc/generator-x2mod/README.md

 yo x2mod
 ```

-You're off to the races!
+You're off to the races, and _somehow_, Yeoman even knows that you're the commander!

 ![check it](https://i.imgur.com/K7ox5XB.png)